BBaoVanC/brainman.org/content/adhd/test4/index.md

 ---

-title: Adhd1
+title: Test4
-date: 2022-03-15T17:11:12-05:00
+date: 2022-03-20T18:05:36-05:00
 toc: true
-comments: true
 draft: true

 tags:
   - awesome

-## this will be shown for the article in list pages and in the page metadata
-## it can be either an image or video (this might change in the future, however)
-#resources:
+# featured image/video (delete this resources section if not needed)
+resources:
-#  - name: feature
+  - name: feature
-#    src: something.webp
+    src: something.webp
-#    title: Some image (image format can be anything; webp is just an example)
+    title: Some image (image format can be anything; webp is just an example)

 ---